-To make this question answerable in a finite amount of time, let's simplify things and ask, "How much money is there in actual United States dollars?"
+To make this question answerable, let's start by asking, "How much money is there in actual United States dollars?"
 Since the statistics for the U.S. are easy to come by, we can examine this question in a couple of different ways.

 M3 is M2 plus larger CDs.
-As of March 2006, the Fed stopped tracking the M3 money stock as an economic indicator because it felt it did not add any information on economic activity that was not already available from M2 [sources: Federal Reserve, Federal Reserve Bank of New York].
+As of March 2006, the Fed stopped tracking the M3 money stock as an economic indicator because it felt it did not add any information on economic activity that was not already available from M2 [sources: Federal Reserve].

-All told, anyone looking for all of the U.S. dollars in the world in July 2013 could expect to find approximately $10.5 trillion in existence, using the M2 money supply definition.
-If you just want to count actual notes and coins, there are about U.S. $1.2 trillion floating around the globe.
+All told, anyone looking for all of the U.S. dollars in the world in May 2021 could expect to find approximately $19.9 trillion in existence, using the M2 money supply definition.
+If you just want to count the value of notes and coins, there are about U.S. $2.1 trillion worth of notes and coins floating around the globe [source: Federal Reserve].

 But suppose you wanted to know the actual number of notes in circulation, rather than how much they were worth?
 At the end of 2020, the Fed estimated there were 50.3 billion notes (ranging from humble $1 bills to mighty $10,000 bills) in circulation.
 This information is updated annually.